vsoch/watchme/docs/_docs/getting-started/index.md

 url  = https://github.com/sylabs/singularity/releases
 active  = true
 type  = urls
+save_as = text
 ```

 In the example above, we added a task called "task-singularity-release" to the default
 watcher "watcher."
 The only required variable is the url, and we provided it
 in the format `<key>@<value>`.
 This is how you will add any parameter to a task,
 and the parameters allowed will vary based on the task type.
+We also specified that the page
+we are going to retrieve is `save_as` text, meaning that it's not json (default).
-In the above, we didn't
-define a `--type` variable.
+In the above, we didn't define a `--type` variable.
 By default, the setting is `--type url`.
 After
 you add a task, you can quickly verify it was added by looking at the configuration file
 directly: